69ý

 North Carolina

-The governor’s race in North Carolina, where statewide elections are typically close, is one of the most contentious this year.
+The governor’s race in North Carolina, where statewide elections are typically close, was one of the most contentious this year.
 Republican Lt.
-Gov. Mark Robinson faces Attorney General Josh Stein, a Democrat.
+Gov. Mark Robinson lost to Attorney General Josh Stein, a Democrat.
+Stein claimed 55 percent of the vote to Robinson’s 40 percent.

 Robinson has made conservative parental rights in K-12 schools a priority in his time as lieutenant governor.
 In 2021, he convened a task force, called the Fairness and Accountability in the Classroom for Teachers and 69ý, or FACTS, Task Force to investigate “indoctrination” of students in K-12 schools.
 The group called on parents to submit examples of discrimination, harassment, unequal treatment, and “indoctrination according to a political agenda or ideology” in North Carolina schools.
 The task force that detailed over 500 complaints of “indoctrination.”